 35404586_2166310786717407_1393899745784627200_n.jpg

 Bonnie Marranca is publisher and editor of the Obie Award-winning PAJ Publications and PAJ: A Journal of Performance and Art which she co-founded in 1976.
-She has written four collections of criticism: Timelines: writings and conversations, Performance Histories, Ecologies of Theatre, and Theatrewritings, the recipient of the George Jean Nathan Award for Dramatic Criticism.
-Among the many anthologies she has edited are: New Europe: plays from the continent, Plays for the End of the Century; American Dreams: The Imagination of Sam Shepard; and The Theatre of Images, one of the seminal books of contemporary theatre.
+Her books include Timelines: writings and conversations, Performance Histories, Ecologies of Theatre, Theatrewritings, and Conversations with Meredith Monk.
+She has also edited several collections of plays, essays, and interviews: Alchemies of Theater: Plays, Performance Scores, Writings by Dick Higgins, The Sun on the Tongue by Etel Adnan (with Klaudia Ruschkowski), Conversations on Art and Performance, New Europe: plays from the continent, Plays for the End of the Century, and The Theatre of Images, a seminal work on American Theatre.

+Bonnie Marranca has received the Leverhulme Trust Visiting Professorship (UK), Asian Cultural Council Fellowship (Japan), Fulbright Award (Free University, Berlin), Anschutz Distinguished Fellowship in American Studies (Princeton University), and Guggenheim Fellowship.
 Her writings have been translated into more than twenty languages.

-Bonnie Marranca is a Guggenheim Fellow and Fulbright Senior Scholar who has taught in many universities here and abroad, including Columbia University, Princeton University, NYU, Duke University, the University of California-San Diego, Free University (Berlin), Autonomous University/Institute for Theatre (Barcelona), and University of Rio de Janeiro (Brazil).
-She is Professor Emerita of Theatre at The New School/Eugene Lang College for Liberal Arts.
-Click here for CV.
+She has lectured and taught widely in American and European universities, including Columbia University, Princeton University, NYU, Duke University, the University of California-San Diego, Free University (Berlin), Autonomous University/Institute for Theatre (Barcelona), and University of Rio de Janeiro (Brazil), and was a Visiting Fellow at Harris Manchester College, Oxford University.
+She is Professor Emerita of Theatre at The New School/Eugene Lang College of Liberal Arts.
+Bonnie Marranca resides in New York City.

 Awards and Affiliations